-So you’ve decided to give epoxy a try.
+So you’ve decided to give resin a try.
 Awesome.
-You’re in for a fun way to make resin art, crafts, and jewelry–even if you’re one of the many beginners that come here.
+You’re in for a fun way to make art, crafts, and jewelry–even if you’re one of the many resin beginners that come here.

 But you know what makes me sick?